 Summary of important dates

 The call opens on 2018 05 03 and closes on 2018 06 28.
 Applications should be submitted in electronic application system of the foundation according to instructions on the Foundation´s homepage www.lantbruksforskning.se and instructions in Handbook 2018.
 The evaluation of applications in stage 1 will take place during summer 2018 and a decision on approved applications will be taken and published on the Foundation´s homepage in the beginning of September.
-Stage 2 opens 2018 09 10 and closes 2018 10 12.
-The final decision is taken and communicated in middle of December.
+Stage 2 opens for the designated coordinator in the end of October.
+The final decision is taken by the Foundations board and communicated in middle of December.